Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29 th to May 1st. A wonderful combination of birds and orchids!

 Orange Trees (and unsweetened orange juice!).
 A variety of small lizards, butterflies, dragonflies, and frogs (heard).

-I want to thank George for writing this excellent trip report 13-day birding trip Spain.
+I want to thank George for writing this excellent trip report about 13-day bird watching trip atound Spain.
 A big thanks to Philip, George and Cherry for so wonderful trip.

-Some photos regarding the tour can be seen in the links below.
+Some photos regarding the trip can be seen in Instagram.

 Our two full days at Sierra de Guara gave us a fantastic sightings of raptors, both resident and migrants.
 Numerous Black and Red Kites, Short-toed Eagles, Egyptian Vultures, Sparrowhawks, a Lammergeier and a pair of Golden Eagles were seen.
 In addition, the five of us were flabbergasted (I will never get used to it) to see tens of Griffon Vultures feeding and flying just few meters form us.
 Our hotel in Alquézar gave us the chance to make the most of this stunning village, certainly one of the most beautiful of all Spain.